Nature's Pink Paradise

 How to Visit Pink Beach

 Pink Beach is included on virtually every Komodo tour itinerary from Labuan Bajo.
-Day trips typically spend 1-1.5 hours here, combining snorkeling with beach relaxation.
+Day trips typically spend 1-1.5 hours there.
 Liveaboard cruises often anchor in the bay for extended visits, sometimes including early morning or sunset beach time unavailable to day-trippers.
-Private speedboat charters allow you to set your own schedule and spend as long as you wish.
+The beach lacks permanent facilities, so visitors should bring their own water, sun protection, and equipment.
+A small park ranger station near the beach collects entrance fees for visitors not arriving as part of organized tours.

 Snorkeling